Gelbpunkt/discourse_podman/README.md

 ### About

-- [Docker](https://docker.com/) is an open source project to pack, ship and run any Linux application in a lighter weight, faster container than a traditional virtual machine.
+- [Podman](https://podman.com/) is an open source project to pack, ship and run any Linux application in a lighter weight, faster container than a traditional virtual machine.

-- Docker makes it much easier to deploy [a Discourse forum](https://github.com/discourse/discourse) on your servers and keep it updated.
-For background, see [Sam's blog post](http://samsaffron.com/archive/2013/11/07/discourse-in-a-docker-container).
+- Podman makes it much easier to deploy [a Discourse forum](https://github.com/discourse/discourse) on your servers and keep it updated.
+For background, see [Sam's blog post](http://samsaffron.com/archive/2013/11/07/discourse-in-a-podman-container).

 - The templates and base image configure Discourse with the Discourse team's recommended optimal defaults.